Do I have to do a placement?

 When can I go on my placement?
 Can I do my placement during my Masters year?
 Can I do my placement in my 4th year?

 You should plan in consultation with your research supervisor to take your placement at a time that causes the minimal amount of disruption to your research.
 This will most likely be between months 12 and 24 of your PhD funding period (or part-time equivalent); after you have completed your progression review.
-However, the timing of your placement is flexible, and it may be taken at any point during the studentship funded period, as long as it is not in the first 3 months or the last 3 months of the PhD funding period (or part-time equivalent).
+However, the timing of your placement is flexible, and it may be taken at any point during the studentship funded period, as long as it is not in the first 3 months or the last 3 months of the PhD funding period (or part-time equivalent), or during a Masters period.

 We strongly encourage you to have completed your placement before month 36 of your PhD funding period (or part-time equivalent), so that you can focus the rest of your time on completing your PhD research, and writing your thesis and any research papers.